 Indications and Usage

-Obinutuzumab is FDA-approved in combination with chlorambucil chemotherapy for the treatment of people with previously untreated chronic lymphocytic leukemia (CLL).
+- In combination with chlorambucil chemotherapy for the treatment of people with previously untreated chronic lymphocytic leukemia (CLL).

 Side effects needing medical attention

 Infusion-related reactions during the first infusion; low platelet count; low red blood cell counts; fever; cough; muscle and joint pain; low count of certain types of white blood cells.